LiamDao/daily_journal_app/SETUP.md

 &nbsp;

-# Part 4 — Create Your Secret Token
+# Part 4 — Create Your Secret Token (Self-Created, "Personal Password")

 A secret token is a password that protects your journal from anyone else writing to it.
 You make this up yourself — it can be any combination of letters and numbers.